 The Global Down Syndrome Foundation is partnering with the National Down Syndrome Congress to host Self-Advocate Day on the Hill in Washington, D.C. on July 19, 2012.
 We anticipate this advocacy effort will be largest ever in our nation’s capital focused specifically on Down syndrome, as the Day on the Hill will coincide with the National Down Syndrome Congress Annual Convention held in D.C.
 July 19-22.
 Self-advocates will have the opportunity to influence public policy that affects people with Down syndrome and their families by meeting with members of Congress and attending committee hearings and meetings at the nation’s capital.

-For more information, or to register for Self-advocate Day on Capitol Hill, please visit the National Down Syndrome Congress.
+For more information, please visit the National Down Syndrome Congress.

 Down syndrome occurs when a person has three copies of the 21st chromosome instead of the normal two copies.
 Studies show that one the main genes responsible for Alzheimer’s disease is on the 21st chromosome and is therefore more active in individuals with Down syndrome.
 A workshop was held Sept.
 13-14 for scientists who are involved in Down syndrome and Alzheimer’s research.